spinachKohei/QuickEnglishNotePrivacyPolicy/PrivacyPolicy.md

 # Privacy Policy

-This is the Privacy Policy of EITanGoK.
+This is the Privacy Policy of Quick English Note.

 ### Contact Us